opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 ### 1.1 Motivation

-The ability to generate reports from dashboards and views on Kibana is a highly requested feature .
+The ability to generate reports from dashboards and views on OpenSearch Dashboards is a highly requested feature .
 This plugin will introduce the ability to generate reports, as well as enable the user to customize them, receive them on a schedule or monitor, and have the reports received on external channels such as email, Slack and Chime.

 - https://discuss.opendistrocommunity.dev/t/reporting-module/153